finos/rune-dsl/documentation/documentation.rst

   namespace cdm.base.datetime

-The namespace provides a context within which references to components are resolved.
+The namespace provides a context within which references to Rosetta components (types, functions enums etc.) are resolved.
 The names of all components must be unique within a given namespace.
 Components can refer to other components in the same namespace using just their name.
 Components can refer to components outside their namespace either by giving the *fully qualified name* e.g. ``cdm.base.datetime.AdjustableDate`` or by importing the namespace into the current file ``import cdm.base.datetime``

 .. _annotations-label: